khuangaf/ZeroFEC/README.md

 * __Candidate Generation__: Download spacy models by running `python -m spacy download en_core_web_lg` and `python -m spacy download en_core_sci_md`.
 * __Question Generation__: It's already on HuggingFace `Salesforce/mixqg-base`.
 No action needed.
 * __Question Answering__: It's already on HuggingFace `allenai/unifiedqa-v2-t5-base-1251000`.
 No action needed.
-* __QA-to-Claim__: Download the checkpoint folder from [here](https://drive.google.com/file/d/13ZEEkYR6HZgl5PaYc0oREjchODHmJ_kU/view?usp=share_link).
-Unzip it and move the directory such that it is at `zerofec/qa2claim`.
+The domain-adapted version is also made available on Huggingface `khhuang/zerofec-daqa-t5-base`.
+* __QA-to-Claim__: We have made it available on HuggingFace `khhuang/zerofec-qa2claim-t5-base`.
 * __Correction Scoring__: Download the DocNLI model from [its repo](https://github.com/salesforce/DocNLI) such that the checkpoint is at `zerofec/docnli/DocNLI.pretrained.RoBERTA.model.pt`.

-The checkpoints for the domain-adapted models can be found [here](https://drive.google.com/drive/folders/15JBbtHpcoaQWLRG8s_adx-0R2dhFYM4c?usp=sharing).
+The checkpoints for the domain-adapted models can be found [here](https://drive.google.com/drive/u/3/folders/1ksaAw1n8BIuxReFLc8CdSLHO6H34Srpy).